nodejs/node/COLLABORATOR_GUIDE.md

 If there is no disagreement amongst Collaborators, a pull request should be landed given appropriate review, a green CI, and the minimum [waiting time](#waiting-for-approvals) for a PR.
-If it is still awaiting the [minimum time to land](#waiting-for-approvals), please add the `ready` label to it so it is obvious that the PR can land as soon as the time ends.
+If it is still awaiting the [minimum time to land](#waiting-for-approvals), please add the `author-ready` label to it so it is obvious that the PR can land as soon as the time ends.

 Where there is discussion amongst Collaborators, consensus should be sought if possible.
 The lack of consensus may indicate the need to elevate discussion to